-By caching your content, you can save up to 70% server load by dramatically reduce the volume of query to the database.
-If you are using WordPress, try to cache your content using WP Super Cache
+By caching your content, you can save up to 70% server load.
+The volume of query to the database will be dramatically reduced.
+If you are using WordPress, try to cache your content using WP Super Cache or W3 Total Cache

 Solution 4: Setup a cheap Load Balancing

-A load balancer is a piece of hardware comes with multiple dedicated servers and it can be very very expensive and it’s not going to be done over night.
+A load balancer is a piece of hardware comes with multiple dedicated servers.
+Setting up a load balancer can be very very expensive and it’s not going to be done over night.
 However, you can setup a cheap, and fast load balancing using a Round-Robin DNS.

-Although round robin DNS is very easy to implement, it has problematic drawbacks.
+Although round robin DNS is very easy to set up, it has problematic drawbacks.
 If your server was falling overload, Round-Robin DNS might be a good choice, at least it solve your problem immediately.

 Solution 5: Setup a Cloud Hosting

-A Cloud hosting is like a combination of a CDN with widely distributed server.
+A Cloud hosting is like combining a CDN with widely distributed server.
 By moving to a cloud hosting, you are pretty much Pay-As-You-Grow.
 Your website and database is on the cloud!
 The data charges might be slightly expensive compare with your current hosting but you are worry free from the load and scalability.